kennysong/SwiftEliza/README.md

 The functionality of ELIZA is contained in the `Eliza.swift` file, and the rest are boilerplate for the iOS app.

-Written in Swift 3 and for iOS 10 and above.
+Written in Swift 3 for iOS 10 and above.